charleshamesse/KTH-DH2642/lateHandinChangelog.md

 Loading spinner was to close to the header above it.
 This was the case for multiple spinner locations.

 Centered the header and moved it a bit further from the headers.

+## Fix mobile search results
+The mobile search results were not responsive enough.
+Fixed that so you always see just one book per column on mobile

 ## Project feedback